jsingh6/preflight/README.md

 # Preflight

 A GitHub Actions workflow that reviews every PR for real bugs using Claude.
-Inspired by Snap's CodePal.

 ## What it does